|

 (iii) and Gramm-Leach-Bliley (GLB) Act, and a multitude of state

-privacy laws.
 The State of California, in particular, has enacted several significant

 The European Union Data Protection Directive